Parliament of Lebanon: Speaker

 The Speaker of the Parliament, who by custom must be a Shi'a Muslim, is now elected to a four-year term, and is the highest office in the parliament.
-Prior to the Taif Agreement, they are elected to a two-year term.
+Prior to the Taif Agreement, they were elected to a two-year term.
 They form part of a "troika", together with the President (required to be a Maronite Christian) and the Prime Minister (a Sunni Muslim).
 The privileges of the Speaker are unusually powerful, relative to other democratic systems.
 The current speaker is the leader of the Amal Party, Nabih Berri.

 Deputy Speaker

 The Deputy Speaker of the Parliament of Lebanon is the second highest-ranking official of the Lebanese Parliament.
 The office is always attributed to a Greek Orthodox practitioner.

+Parliamentary committees

+The Lebanese parliament has sixteen committees to facilitate the legislative process and provide oversight on specific areas of government policy.
+The Finance and Budget Committee is considered the most important, as it reviews the government's budget and spending plans.
+Other influential committees include Administration and Justice, Health and Labor, and Economy and Industry.